2 Kings 15

 Shallum murders Zachariah to take the throne.
 But his reign lasts only one month.
 Menahem, a military commander, raises an army from Tirzah and marches on Samaria.
 He kills Shallum and takes the throne.
 The pattern is vicious: conspiracy, murder, replacement, and then the cycle repeats.
 The throne itself becomes a death sentence.

 Menahem's brutality is staggering.
 The city of Tiphsah refuses to open its gates to him, so he destroys it utterly - killing even the women who are pregnant, ripping open their wombs.
-This is not war; it is terror.
-Menahem uses slaughter to consolidate power and send a message: resistance will be met with annihilation.
+This is terror beyond war, a massacre designed to consolidate power and send a message: resistance will be met with annihilation.
 The kingdom of Israel is descending not just into political chaos, but into moral collapse.

-Pul is not attacking Israel with an army bent on conquest - not yet.
-He is demanding tribute, a tax for not destroying the kingdom.
+Pul arrives this time demanding tribute - a tax for leaving the kingdom standing.
 Menahem pays 1,000 talents of silver - an enormous sum.
 To raise it, he taxes every wealthy man in Israel 50 shekels of silver.
 It is a crushing burden.
 Israel is being drained to support a foreign king.

 The tribute to Pul marks a turning point.
 Israel is no longer an independent kingdom.
 It is now a subject state, paying homage to Assyria.
 Pul accepts the payment, confirms Menahem in power, and moves on - for now.
 But the message is clear: Israel's days as a free nation are numbered.
 The great powers of the world have noticed the small kingdom, and they are hungry.

 23In the fiftieth year of Azariah king of Judah Pekahiah the son of Menahem began to reign over Israel in Samaria, and reigned two years.
-24And he did evil in the sight of the Lord: he departed not from the sins of Jeroboam the son of Nebat, who made Israel to sin.
-25But Pekah the son of Remaliah, a captain of his, conspired against him, and smote him in Samaria, in the palace of the king's house, with Argob and Arieh, and with him fifty men of the Gileadites: and he killed him, and reigned in his stead.
+24And he did that which was evil in the sight of the LORD: he departed not from the sins of Jeroboam the son of Nebat, who made Israel to sin.
+25But Pekah the son of Remaliah, a captain of his, conspired against him, and smote him in Samaria, in the palace of the king’s house, with Argob and Arieh, and with him fifty men of the Gileadites: and he killed him, and reigned in his room.
 26And the rest of the acts of Pekahiah, and all that he did, behold, they are written in the book of the chronicles of the kings of Israel.
-27In the two and fiftieth year of Azariah king of Judah Pekah the son of Remaliah began to reign over Israel in Samaria, and reigned twenty years.
-28And he did evil in the sight of the Lord: he departed not from the sins of Jeroboam the son of Nebat, who made Israel to sin.

 Pekahiah reigns for only two years - long enough to be seen as weak, not long enough to consolidate power.
 Pekah, one of his captains, assassinates him in the palace with the help of fifty Gileadite soldiers.
 The coup is swift and brutal.
 Pekahiah had inherited the throne from his father Menahem, but he had not inherited the strength to hold it.